gabrielrih/setrem-data-demo/README.md

     - [Query 2](#query-2)

 ## Environment
-Here are some considerations about the enviroment and the tools that we were used.
+Here are some considerations about the enviroment and the tools that I used.

-- The used machine was a MacBook.
+- Host machine: MacBook.
 - The current Java version is 1.8.0_411.
-- The spark version is 3.5.1 ([More details here](https://spark.apache.org/downloads.html)).
+- The spark version is 3.5.1.
 - The scala version is 2.12.18.

 ## Data injestion
-Once we have the environment and the tools configured, we should create a datalake, put some raw data in this datalake and then import, refine and save this refined data in parquet format.
+Once we have the environment and the tools configured, we should create a datalake, put some raw data in it and then import, refine and save this refined data.

 The raw data will be in ```csv``` or ```json``` format, and the refined data will be in ```parquet``` format.